The 4 Main Types of Welding and the Differences

 - Must protect gas from drafts

-When it comes to common forms of welding, stick welding is one of the simplest and most versatile you’ll find.
-There’s no gas for you to deal with, because the electrode rod, or “stick”, supplies both filler metal and flux for shielding.
+For common forms of welding, stick welding is one of the simplest and most versatile you’ll find.
+There’s no gas for you to deal with, because the electrode rod or “stick” supplies both filler metal and flux for shielding.
 All you need at the business end is the electrode holder and work lead.

-Overall, when compared to wire welding, SMAW requires more skill.
+Overall, when compared to MIG, stick requires more skill.
 So you’ll need more practice and experience to get acceptable results.

-Stick is slower than MIG or FCAW.
-The reason for this is that when a filler rod is consumed, you must stop to replace it before continuing to weld.
+Stick is slower than MIG or FCAW because you must stop to replace used filler rods as you weld.
 And after each pass, you’ll want to clean the metal to remove the coating of impurities called slag.

 - Comparatively simple and inexpensive equipment